wilson6405/String-in-c/README.md

 # Intriduction
 Recall and practice the manipulation of strings and memory buffers in c.

-I use the C library  "safestringlib"which prevent buffer overflows, string format attacks, conversion overflows/underflows, etc.
+I use the C library  "safestringlib" which prevent buffer overflows, string format attacks, conversion overflows/underflows, etc.

 Otherwises, I use googletest to rewrite the unittests which is in safestringlib.